-You can also check which owners haven't completed their reviews so you can follow up with them if you need to.
+You can also filter all your groups on the Groups page to check which owners haven’t completed their reviews so you can follow up with them if you need to.

-And ShareGate Apricot logs every action taken during those reviews—so you can easily perform internal audits.
+And ShareGate logs every action taken during those reviews—so you can easily perform internal audits.

 Automatic external sharing review: Use case